 For backpacking trips, a fully outfitted option includes your tent (one or two person tent), all your kitchenware, food and cooking by Expeditions Alaska.
 A typical trip, up to 12 days long, costs an additional $450.00 per person for the fully outfitted option ($350 for 4 day trips or shorter).

 Available “á la carte” options are (per person)

-Items such as BRFC, bear spray, stove, fuel, hiking poles are included gratis with Expeditions Alaska trips.
+Items such as BRFC, bear spray, fuel, hiking poles are included gratis with Expeditions Alaska trips.
 See What’s Included? for more info.

 I Have More Questions